ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Abilities/Slice Stance.md

             3. The Owner'sPlayerControler's input mode is set to game only, and its mouse cursor is hidden
     - The "Slice":
         1. An area in front of the character, rotated to match the ___ is defined.
-        2. Damage is applied to every Actor hit, once per activation
+        2. Damage is applied to every enemy hit.
-        3. A Message to "be sliced" is sent to every Actor hit, once per activation, via BPI_Ability_Extras
 - Notes:
-    - A player can, on average, click the LMB ~5 times per second.
+    - A player can click the LMB ~5 times per second on average. compare to Slash, also if you can't click fast you can charge.
-        Assuming default settings (10 dmg & a drain rate of 5 EPS ), the above translates to 50 dmg per second, or 10 dmg per energy point.
-        For the sake of balance, rapid slashing cannot deal significantly more damage than charging (more than 100 dmg per 10 energy).
-    - While the time dilation doesn't interfere with things that are supposed to happen in "world time", it may disturb things in "player time".
-        The fix for this is to multiply the "time" value by "GlobalTimeDilation"